judd91/react-web-app/README.md

 # React Web Application

-This is a Web Application to show information of parkings in Madrid.
+This Web Application shows information of parkings in Madrid.
+It is just a personal project to practice with React.

 ## Tools and Softwares.
 1. In order to get a better format, the *.csv* file is cleaned and transformed to a *.json* file using **Python** and [pandas](https://pandas.pydata.org/).